jleahred/dynparser/README.md

 ## TODO

+- move to macros by example 2.0 and inprove some
 - apply tail recursion parsing rule
-- Move to an external crate IVector
 - macro for eof

 ## Basic example